NhanNguyen8080/NhanNguyen8080/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on various software projects
+- 🔭 I am currently looking for a Backend Developer (.NET) job
-- 🌱 I’m constantly learning and exploring new technologies
+- 🌱 I am constantly learning and exploring new technologies
-- 👯 I’m looking to collaborate on open-source projects
-- 💬 Ask me about software development, open-source contributions, and technology in general
-- 📫 How to reach me: [Email](mailto:nhannq200@gmail.com)
+- 📫 How to contact me: [Email](mailto:nhannq200@gmail.com)
-- ⚡ Fun fact: I love to play badminton and basketball in my free time.
+- ⚡ Fun Fact: I like to play badminton and basketball in my spare time.

 ## 🛠️ Technologies & Tools